lifeBalance/camagru/README.md

 ![graded](./README/images/graded.png "A hundie!")

 ## My approach
-During the PHP piscine, I remember my frustration and sense of lost (😿) while doing the **first rush**.
+During the PHP piscine, I remember my frustration and sense of being lost (😿) while doing the **first rush** (a small e-commerce site).
 So when I started this project, I knew for sure I wasn't going to jump into coding without a proper strategy.

 <p align="center"><img src="./README/images/yoda.jpg" height="250" /></p>